 What information is used to calculate my credit score, and what factors will lower my score?

-If you have tried looking on the consumer reporting agencies’ (CRAs, also know as Credit Bureaus) websites, you have seen they provide VERY little information as to how your credit score is calculated.
+If you have tried looking on the consumer reporting agency (CRAs, also known as Credit Bureaus) websites, you have seen they provide VERY little information as to how your credit score is calculated.
 They believe this information is proprietary and therefore their “secret”.
 They do, however, provide a list of the main factors which affect your credit score:

 Equifax says: “Pay all of your bills on time.
 Paying late, or having your account sent to a collection agency has a negative impact on your credit score.”